 “Rejection is redirection.
-And don’t hold back from applying for a role, even if you think you’re not good enough let them (the employer) decide.
-Who are you to decide really you don’t have enough information to make that call, you could be the most qualified person who puts there name forward so just do it!”
+Don’t hold back from applying for a role, even if you think you’re not good enough get the job.
+You could be the most qualified person who applies, so just do it!”

 7) What advice would you give to employers looking to hire autistic employees?

 “I’d really question why you want an autistic person specifically – if it’s based on any stereotypes about the way we work, then make sure you ask in the interview how the person works and likes to be managed.”